haskus/haskus-manual/source/system/programming/graphics/tutorial/double_buffering.rst

    sysFork "Render loop" (renderLoop 0)

-If we try to execute this example, we see some flikering: sometimes the displayed frame is not fully repaint and it has two different colors, that's why we see some vertical line demarcating both colors.
+If we try to execute this example, we see some flickering: sometimes the displayed frame is not fully repaint and it has two different colors, that's why we see some vertical line demarcating both colors.